-- > To create a QoS policy for a device connected to one of the router's LAN ports:

-- 1. Select Advanced > Setup > QoS Setup.

-- 2. Select the Turn Internet Access QoS On check box.

-- 3. Click the Setup QoS Rule button.

-- 4. Click the Add Priority Rule button.
+- > To create a QoS policy for a device connected to one of the router's LAN ports: - 1.
+Select Advanced > Setup > QoS Setup to display the QoS Setup screen.
+Select the Turn Internet Access QoS On check box. - Click the Setup QoS Rule button. - 3.
+Click the Add Priority Rule button.

-5. From the Priority Category list, select Ethernet LAN Port, as shown in the following figure:
+4. From the Priority Category list, select Ethernet LAN Port, as shown in the following figure: